Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/config.yml.md

   cores: 1
 ```

+VVV uses VirtualBox by default, but you can set the `provider` key to specify `hyperv`, `parallels`, or `vmware_desktop`.

-## general
+## The general block

-This section is used for general options for the suite.
+This section defines options which are specific to VVV.

 ### db_backup